Toroidal inductors and transformers: Magnetic vector potential

 Number 4 will be presumed for the rest of this section and may be referred to the "quasi-static condition".

 Although the axially symmetric toroidal inductor with no circumferential current totally confines the B field within the windings, the A field (magnetic vector potential) is not confined.
 Arrow #1 in the picture depicts the vector potential on the axis of symmetry.
-Radial current sections a and b are equal distances from the axis but pointed in opposite directions, so they will cancel.
+Radial current sections a and b are equal distances from the axis but pointed in opposite directions, so they cancel.
 Likewise, segments c and d cancel.
 All the radial current segments cancel.
 The situation for axial currents is different.
 The axial current on the outside of the toroid is pointed down and the axial current on the inside of the toroid is pointed up.
 Each axial current segment on the outside of the toroid can be matched with an equal but oppositely directed segment on the inside of the toroid.
 The segments on the inside are closer than the segments on the outside to the axis, therefore there is a net upward component of the A field along the axis of symmetry.

 Representing the magnetic vector potential (A), magnetic flux (B), and current density (j) fields around a toroidal inductor of circular cross-section.
 Thicker lines indicate field lines of higher average intensity.
 Circles in the cross-section of the core represent B flux coming out of the picture.
 Plus signs on the other cross-section of the core represent B flux going into the picture.
 Div A = 0 has been assumed.